regen-network/testnets/regen-test-1001/README.md

 private key for the address that was awarded points through a signature and go through a KYC/AML process.
 Further details for how to proceed with this process will be published at a later point.

+The rate at which points will be converted to tokens will be published after the end of the testnet program.

+## Faucet Terms of Use

+A token faucet is available at http://regen.coris.network/faucet.
+The following terms of use apply:

+* In order to ensure there are enough coins for everyone in the testnet and that there is a fair staking distribution, each validator and their delegators and welcome to withdraw up to 2m tree from the public faucet.

+* 2m tree is a soft limit and upon an accidental distribution that exceeds the 2m limit, there is no penalty or repercussions if the tokens are immediately returned to the faucet address within a reasonable time-frame.

+* Using the faucet to exceed this 2m limit may result in disqualification from receiving testnet rewards.

 ## Notes

-The rate at which points will be converted to tokens will be published after the end of the testnet program.

-Regen Network Development, Inc. reserves the right to make adjustments to the above point structure in the event that an unforeseen event halts the testnet prior to a particular goal being reached, as well as to add additional point-earning activities as such activities become available on the testnet.
+Regen Network Development, Inc. reserves the right to make adjustments to the above point structure to ensure the health of the testnet program, such as accomodating unforeseen events such as halts the testnet prior to a particular goal being reached, as well as to add additional point-earning activities as such activities become available on the testnet.